 Can I use prorated rent with rental property management software?

 Yes, you can!
 RentRedi makes it easy to account for prorated rent in your charges.
-If you send out a prorated rent charge from your RentRedi dashboard, your tenant can submit partial rent payments!
+If you send out a prorated rent charge from your RentRedi dashboard, your tenant can submit partial payments!

 Your tenant can also set up auto-pay for rent payments to make paying rent even easier for their entire lease.